nikhilshagri/gitrobotic/README.md

 * Commit individual lines/hunks by selecting them in the selective staging area.
 * Gitrobotic continually watches files for changes and updates itself automatically :)

+## Build Instructions
+run `npm install` first and then run `npm run rebuild`.
+The `rebuild` command is required to compile `nodegit`.
+Then run `npm run dev` to start the webpack dev server and electron simultaneously.

 ## TODO
 * Add tagging capability.
 * Allow users to clone repos.